GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Subject-of-Standardization'>Subject of Standardization</A><BR>Subject of Standardization: The goal of standardization is to ensure uniformity to certain practices within the industry.
-Standardization focuses on the product creation process, operations of businesses, technology in use, and how specific compulsory processes are instituted or carried out.
-Subject of standardization may be  a Data Exchange Format or a Protocol.<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Subject-of-Standardization'>Subject of Standardization</A><BR>Subject of Standardization: Specifies a certain topic which the standard covers, e.g.,  a data exchange format or a protocol.<BR></html>

 ## SAF_SystemCapability